P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: Evaluation of P4-TAS

 \subsection{External Measurement of tGCL Entry Duration}

-P4-TAS enables the configuration of \acp{tGCL} and their periods with nanosecond granularity.
-However, the internal delays characterized in \sect{eval_internal_delays} may introduce deviations between the configured and the actual durations of \ac{tGCL} entries.
-This section evaluates the accuracy of configured \ac{tGCL} entries by comparing the expected duration with the measured duration observed in the data plane.
-First, we present the testbed and describe the measurement procedure.
-Then, we analyze the results and introduce \acfp{GSI} to improve timing accuracy.
+Hardware-based \ac{TAS} implementations may show deviations between configured and actual \ac{tGCL} entry durations due to the internal delays characterized in \sect{eval_internal_delays}.
+Such deviations have been observed in commercial TSN switches~\cite{EpOs25} but are rarely documented by vendors.
+In this section, we describe a methodology to externally measure the duration of \ac{tGCL} entries.
+First, we define the requirements for the methodology, present the testbed, and describe the measurement procedure.
+Then, we apply it to P4-TAS, analyze the results, and introduce \acp{GSI} to improve timing accuracy.